jcheger/proxmox-pve-tools/README.md

 It works for me, and I share them with the rest of the world.
 Consider them as alpha quality - without warranty.

 ## qcow2-check
 QCOW2 files are very performant, bud badly protected.
 It may happen that the file gets corrupted, sometimes unrecoverable, and it often happens while creating a snapshot.
 Such damage can be prevented by checking the QCOW2 file.
-It is safe to run this check on running VM disks.
+It is safe to run this check on running VM disks, but it might appear some false positive.
+Image get be checked as leaked, and then come back to OK.
+Anyway, a corrupted status is not good and the image should be moved as soon as possible.

 If a file is detected as damaged, move it to storage (using the disk move function in Proxmox), and it will get fixed.